anmont/at9MarketPauser/README.md

 Issue 2

-> Issue 2) Hotkeys are working but Market Value is not updating.
+> Hotkeys are working but Market Value is not updating.

 > Solution 1) Run as administrator